The Week Ahead - 1/12/24

 As noted previously this was one of the sections that had grown unwieldy, so I’ve really pared it down.
 Given I provide daily updates on Fed expectations, Fedspeak, and analyst thoughts on the Fed, it’s duplicative (and time consuming) to gather it all again so, again, I encourage you to look at those (the daily posts) for updates.
 I will just give more of a quick summary.

-That said, just a few cuts before a prolonged hold would be consistent with the 90’s “soft landing” experience, and it’s certainly not implausible that inflation gets “stuck” around current levels and growth and labor markets remain in good enough shape keeping the Fed to just one or two (or I guess no) cuts in 2025, but I think it’s also not unlikely that we see continued softening in labor markets and the economy, and with just 18% of investors expecting a recession in 2025, it feels like a growth scare and a quicker path of Fed rate cuts is underpriced.
+just a few cuts before a prolonged hold would be consistent with the 90’s “soft landing” experience, and it’s certainly not implausible that inflation gets “stuck” around current levels and growth and labor markets remain in good enough shape keeping the Fed to just one or two (or I guess no) cuts in 2025, but I think it’s also not unlikely that we see continued softening in labor markets and the economy, and with just 18% of investors expecting a recession in 2025, it feels like a growth scare and a quicker path of Fed rate cuts is underpriced.

 As a reminder, historically when the 2/10 curve uninverts following a long period of inversion the economy is either in a recession or within a few months of one.
 Given we just got a 3.1% GDP for 3Q and are currently estimating around 2% for 4Q, it seems like the days of the 2/10 curve as an infallible recession indicator may be numbered.

-With little change in both inflation exp's and nominal 10yr Treasury yields, 10yr real rates remained near the highest since 2023 (and before that 2007) at +2.24%, well above the 2010-2020 peak of 1% (but down slightly from the post-pandemic peak Oct ‘23 of 2.5%).
+With both nominal 10yr Treasury yields increasing a little more than inflation expectations, 10yr real rates pushed to new 14-mth highs (and before that 2007) at +2.29%, +5bps w/w, well above the 2010-2020 peak of 1% (but down slightly from the post-pandemic peak Oct ‘23 of 2.5%).

-10yr real rates using 5-yr, 5-yr forward inflation expectations (subtracted from the 10yr nominal yield) similarly little changed (after jumping +22bps two weeks ago to the highest since Nov ‘23 (and before that 2007)) at 2.30%, well above the 2013-2020 average of around 0.5% (but down slightly from the post-pandemic peak of 2.5% in October '23).
+10yr real rates using 5-yr, 5-yr forward inflation expectations (subtracted from the 10yr nominal yield) similarly edged higher to the highest since Oct ‘23 (and before that 2007)) at 2.34%, well above the 2013-2020 average of around 0.5% (but down slightly from the post-pandemic peak of 2.5% in October '23).

 And as a reminder according to BoA the importance of real rates on equity returns has seen the largest increase in the factors they track over the past 5 yrs and explains a larger proportion of stock returns (83% correlation) in their data (to 2006), with the dollar close behind the most correlated (76%) since 2015.